Penetration Testing on MYSQL (Port 3306)

 nmap -p3306 -sV 192.168.31.205

-In order to make the service open, we need to change the configuration.
-For that edit the mysqld.cnf file inside the ubuntu machine.
-To do so use the following command:
+To make the service accessible externally, we must modify the MySQL configuration.
+For that, edit the mysqld.cnf file on the Ubuntu machine using the following command:

 nano /etc/mysql/mysql.conf.d/mysqld.cnf